ozfive/Ubuntu-Mail-Server-Spam-Filtering-Guide/README.md

     4. Citadel
     5. Mail-in-a-Box

+## Exim
+A step-by-step guide for setting up an automated spam filter using SpamAssassin with Exim on an Ubuntu server.
+To follow this guide, please refer to the Exim.md file in this repository.

 ## Postfix

 A step-by-step guide for setting up an automated spam filter using SpamAssassin with Postfix on an Ubuntu server.
 To follow this guide, please refer to the Postfix.md file in this repository.